 That’s where it starts, and eventually, I’ll noodle it down to this.
 A simple, relatively inexpensive wall mural.
 And a vinyl one too boot…which means, no wallpaper paste.
 Basically, a giant wall sticker.
 And BONUS, it removes super easily.
 So when your son decides trains are out, and skateboarding is in, you just peel that train right off.
-No wall damage done.
+No wall damage was done.
 Wanna try it?
 Here’s what you’ll need:

 ***Meat/Potatoes readers…START HERE***

 ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓

 DIY wall mural installation supplies: